-Pine Mills Pottery, handmade by human beings: Daphne and Gary Hatcher.
+Pine Mills Pottery, Daphne and Gary Hatcher: handmade by human beings

-We have two annual events at our studio, one on Memorial Day Weekend in May and the other on Thanksgiving Weekend in November.
-Walk in the woods to the pond, sit in the garden or on the porch.
+We have two annual sale events at our studio, one on Memorial Day Weekend in May and one on Thanksgiving Weekend in November, but we are open year-round.
+Walk in the woods to the pond, bring a picnic and sit in the garden or on the porch.
 Enjoy the beauty and bounty of nature and our own clay creations.
 We look forward to your visit.
-If you can't make it out to the studio, I am happy to work with you via email and digital photos to make a purchase anytime for yourself or as a gift to be shipped to someone special.
-We also show and sell our work at the Texas Clay Festival in Gruene, Texas, in October every year, and at The Dallas Pottery Invitational at the Addison Visitors Center in April.
+If you can't make it out to the studio, Daphne is happy to work with you via email or text with digital photos to make a purchase anytime, for yourself, or as a gift to be shipped to someone special.
+We also show and sell our work at the Texas Clay Festival in Gruene, Texas, in October every year, and at the Dallas Pottery Invitational in April.

 Can't make it out to the studio right now?
 No problem.
 Gift certificates can be redeemed online, by phone or at our studio gallery.
 Give us a call and we will send a gift certificate via realmail or email to you or to your recipient with your personal message, Mother's Day greeting, birthday or wedding wishes, for any amount.
 You can use your credit card to take care of last minute gifts by calling us at 903-857-2271 or you may send Daphne an email by clicking here: Daphne's email